AldoFusterTurpin/Sudoku-kata/README.md

 it means that the image layer is cached and the tests are NOT executed because nothing has changed in your code.

-If you still want to execute the tests even you code have not changed, modify with a simple random comment (or blank line) the test file.
+If you still want to execute the tests even your code have not changed, modify with a simple random comment (or blank line) the test file.
 (You probably don't need to do that, but just to inform you)